Enthymeme: Syllogism where the audience supplies a premise

 In the first case, the missing term of the syllogism is "French novels are irreverent" and might be an assumption held by an audience that would make sense of the enthymematic argument.
-In the second case, the missing term of the syllogism is "Starbucks customers all enjoy coffee" and this might be another assumption held by audiences to make sense of that particular argument.
+In the second case, the missing term of the syllogism is "customers choosing this shop all enjoy coffee" and this might be another assumption held by audiences to make sense of that particular argument.
 Such unstated premises can also rise to the level of axioms (statements so commonly accepted as to be thought universally true) and logical fallacies.

 Visual enthymemes

 Another kind of enthymeme is the visual enthymeme.
 Scholars have argued that words are not the only form of expression that can be understood to form enthymematic arguments.
 Pictures can also function as enthymemes because they require the audience to help construct their meaning.
 Modern-day internet memes are a good example of this, their meaning being inherited through the input and adaptations of the collective group of users who come across them, share them, and create them.